aeon-toolkit/aeon/docs/index.md

 :class-img-top: aeon-card-image
 :text-align: center

-Data structures and containers used in aeon
+Data structures and containers used in `aeon`.

 +++